shivamdamani/Chess-Analysis/README.md

 It seems that master players seem to play on the long diagonals a lot more than beginner players; f3 is a popular square for beginners to put their queen (probably after black plays Bg4, Bxf3) whereas e2 is a far more popular square for master players to put their queen.
 Beginner players seem to move Ke2 very often, implying that many don't castle.

+I hope you learned something and will start/continue playing chess.
+I have recently revisited it, and I have obtained great pleasure to learn and improve.
+I hope intermediate/advanced players enjoyed these visualizations.